We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 In general, you should be able to finance any type or brand of tire that you want.
 Brands that you may come across while shopping include: BF Goodwrench, Nitto, Michelin, Firestone, Pirelli, and Continental.
 Whether the tires are seasonal, summer or winter shouldn’t matter for financing purposes.
 When shopping, be sure to select tires that work well with your car but are also affordable, and always make sure you stick to your budget.

 Should you repair your car or purchase a new one?
-Check out this article.

 How to Save on Your Next Tire Purchase